GGgerben/BEP_WWM/README.md

 This agent-based model was developed as part of a bachelors’s thesis at Delft University of Technology.

 **Thesis title:**
-*Policy and Behaviour under Flood Risk: A Serious Game Translated into an Agent-Based Model*
+*Policy and Behaviour under Flood Risk: A Serious Game into an Agent-Based Model*

 **Author:**
 Gerben van Diggelen